 - Brown other half (chopped) in pan until well rendered.
 Reserve.

 - Sauté onion in bacon fat until they start to caramelize.
-(You can also combine these two steps for a quicker cook).

 - Add half of the Raging River, chopped Poblanos and pan cooked bacon.
 Sauté a couple more minutes.